mampfes/hacs_waste_collection_schedule/README.md

       - Garbage

   - platform: waste_collection_schedule
-    name: next_Recycle_collection
+    name: next_recycle_collection
     types:
       - Recycle
 ```

-Note: If you have set an alias for an appointment type, you have to use the alias here.
+Note: If you have set an alias for a waste type, you must use the alias name.

-### 8. How can I rename an appoinment type?
+### 9. How can I rename an waste type?

 Set `alias` in the customize section of a source: